MarekMolder/Apollo/backend/README.md

 ## 📄 License

-This project is **not licensed for commercial use**.
+This project is not licensed for commercial use or public distribution.

-It is created for **educational purposes**, private experimentation, and portfolio demonstration only.
+It was developed for internal use within a company context and for the author's own learning and portfolio purposes.
+Usage is currently restricted to the author only.

-If you'd like to use parts of this project in your own work, please reach out to the author for permission.
+If you wish to reuse any part of this project, please contact the author to request permission.